 belongs to you and the supplier has no service contract and provides no further services.

-repairs, but the routine maintenance is up to you, as is dealing with mask problems and setting
+repairs for 13 months, but after that, the routine maintenance is up to you, as is dealing with mask problems and setting

 changes.
 The loss of regular contact with a Respiratory Therapist who works closely with many